Tantelitiana22/chatbot_fastapi_langchain/README.md

 ### Themes

-The application supports both light and dark themes.
-Toggle between them using the theme button in the header.
+The application uses **dark mode by default** with a light mode toggle.
+Switch between themes using the theme button (☀️/🌙) in the header.

 ### Language Support